princeton-nlp/SimCSE/demo/README.md

 <img src="../figure/demo.gif" width="750">
 </div>

 We provide a simple Web demo based on [flask](https://github.com/pallets/flask) to show how SimCSE can be directly used for information retrieval.
+The code is based on [DensePhrases](https://arxiv.org/abs/2012.12624)' [repo](https://github.com/princeton-nlp/DensePhrases) and [demo](http://densephrases.korea.ac.kr) (a lot of thanks to the authors of DensePhrases).
 To run this flask demo locally, make sure the SimCSE inference interfaces are setup:
 ```bash
 git clone https://github.com/princeton-nlp/SimCSE
 cd SimCSE